• Skip to primary navigation

 Its crunchy white stalks and dark green leaves are its signature features.

-It has a mild, slightly sweet flavor, making it a great addition to various dishes.
+It has a mild, slightly sweet flavor, making it a good addition to various dishes.

 It is loaded with vitamins C, A, and K, as well as calcium and potassium.